syed-farhad-almubid/100-days-of-code/README.md

 - ✅ Day 36 : Practiced DOM
 - ✅ Day 37 : Practiced DOM traversal
 - ✅ Day 38 : Building a random color generator using html css and javascript
+- ✅ Day 39 : Created a random number generator using html css and javascript

 Follow my journey on LinkedIn : https://www.linkedin.com/in/syed-farhad-almubid-a5232a282/